zapier/visual-builder/docs/_publish/launch-process/zap-templates.md

 - **1 paragraph, 2-4 sentences** is enough for most Zap Template descriptions.
 - **Don’t use Zapier-specific terminology** including Zap, Zap template, trigger, action, or terms that Zapier doesn’t support, such as sync.
 Instead, use generic words, such as `integration` or `automation`, that are universally understood.
 - **Use same terms as the integrations themselves**.
 If an app calls the results of a form an “entry” don’t call it a “submission,” or if an email app uses "tags," don’t refer to "folders."
+- **Don't include links**.
+Do not include links of any kind, whether Zapier-owned or third-party owned.
 - **Include tips at the end**.
 If your Zap Template requires extra setup for filters or other steps, or if it doesn't cover all use cases users may expect, include a sentence at the end to clarify.
 Start the tip with `Note:`, and format the entire note in italics with [Markdown](https://zapier.com/blog/beginner-ultimate-guide-markdown/) formatting.
-For example: `*Note: Add the tag you want to the Zap's [Filter](https://help.zapier.com/hc/en-us/articles/8496276332557) step.*`
+For example: `*Note: Add the tag you want to the Zap's Filter step.*`

 > **Note**: Always write unique descriptions for each Zap template — Zap templates that use the same descriptions but only replace app names, or those that duplicate the Zap template title, will be rejected.